valeIT/valeIT.github.io/_posts/2012-03-02-missconceptions-about-multitasking-on-ios.markdown

 >
 >

-There are actually few kind of apps which do run in the background indefinitely.
+There is actually few kind of apps which do run in the background indefinitely.
 Those apps are:

 1. Navigation Apps which uses the GPS module;
 2. VOIP apps which are able to receive incoming calls even if that certain app is not running;
-3. Music Playback Apps like instacast;
+3. Music Playback Apps like Instacast;
 4. Newsstand Apps which are downloading content;
 5. Apps that receive continuous updates from an external accessory.

 All those apps become suspended when the user stop using that kind of feature (the ones in the list) which enable unlimited background.

 **What Bloggers Says**